altomator/Introduction_to_Deep_Learning-2-Object_Detection/README.md

 		], ...
 ```

-*Cost, difficulties:*  Analyzing an image with such APIs costs a fraction of a cent per image.
+**Cost, difficulties:**  Analyzing an image with such APIs costs a fraction of a cent per image.
 Processing can be done entirely using the web platform or with a minimal coding load.

-### Other approaches
+### Customized solutions

 #### Transfert learning
+Out-of-the box solutions use pretrained models. *Transfert learning* means to cut-off the last classification layer of these models and transfert the "model's knowledge" to a local problem, i.e. the set of images and objects one needs to work with.

+*Transfer learning and domain adaptation refer to the situation where what has been learned in one setting … is exploited to improve generalization in another setting.* (*Deep Learning*, Ian Goodfellow and al., 2016)

 Google Cloud Vision, IBM Watson Cloud Vision and other commercial framework can be used for training a specific object detector on custom data.
 Training can be done on the web platform (e.g. AutoML Vision) or using APIs.
 The trained models can then be deployed in the cloud or locally.

 Same is true for YOLO, using a commercial web app like [Roboflow](https://blog.roboflow.com/training-yolov4-on-a-custom-dataset/) or [local code](https://towardsdatascience.com/how-to-train-a-custom-object-detection-model-with-yolo-v5-917e9ce13208).

-*Cost, difficulties:* Training means having annotated images available, which implies some preliminary work.
+**Cost, difficulties:** Training means having annotated images available, which implies some preliminary work, and some computing power to train the model.
+Depending on the context and the expected performance, tens or hundreds of annotated images may be required.

 For commercial products, pricing is higher.

+#### Training from scratch

 ## Use cases